Skip to Main Content

 Life insurance loan

 Some permanent life insurance policies accumulate cash value over time that you can use in different ways.
-If you have such a policy, you may be able to partially withdraw the cash value or take a loan against your cash value.
-However, there are implications to using the cash value in your life insurance policy, so be sure to discuss this solution with a life insurance agent or your financial advisor before making a decision.
+With a cash value policy, you may be able to partially withdraw the cash value or take out a loan against it.
+However, there are consequences to using the cash value in your life insurance policy — such as paying interest on loans and depleting your beneficiary’s death benefit — so be sure to discuss this solution with a licensed life insurance agent before making a decision.

 Home equity line of credit (HELOC)

-A home equity line of credit (HELOC) is a more flexible way to access funds than a standard secured loan.
+A home equity line of credit (HELOC) is a line of credit secured by your home.
+It allows you to borrow against the equity built up in your home up to your approved credit line.
 While HELOCs carry the downside of risking your home as collateral, you retain more control over the amount you borrow.
-Instead of receiving one lump sum, you will have access to a line of credit that you can withdraw from as needed.
-You will only have to pay interest on the actual amount borrowed.
+You will have access to a line of credit that you can withdraw from as needed and only have to pay interest on the actual amount borrowed.

 Frequently asked questions